amnguyen2/MSP430-LCD-Project/project/README.md

 ## Notable Bug(s)

-  - While in state 3 (button 3), the interrupts involving the dimming of the red LED causes the LED screen not to be drawn as intended.
+  - While in state 3, the interrupts involving the dimming of the red LED causes the LED screen not to be drawn as intended.
     - The moving red square begins to leave "trails" of itself.
     - The 4th button indicator at the top-right of the screen begins to flash as a